15 Great Travel Destinations in Greece for All Tastes

 City pulse, party and sights

 The city of Thessaloniki has a lot to offer for those who want to combine the city pulse, party and sights.
-It is one of the world’s best nightlife according to Lonely Planet and there are several attractions dating far back in history.
+It is one of the world’s best nightlife according to Lonely Planet and there are several attractions dating far back in history which makes it a great travel destination in Greece.
 The streets are lined with restaurants and shopping and just outside the city there are also several fine sandy beaches.
 A destination that is perfect for both a week and a weekend.

 Thessaloniki – a fantastic metropolis that can offer everything from historical attractions, hip restaurants and shops to one of Greece’s best nightlife.
 Lonely Planet has even named Thessaloniki one of the world’s ten hottest party cities.
 Book your city break to Thessaloniki today – weekend, weekly trips or choose for yourself how long you want to experience the city.